SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  1. (2)[Confirmed] Female Character ->
-This has been requested multiple times by the Community as it will allow the female playerbase to play as their gender, expanding the story possibilities into the Triad Wars Universe.
+This has been requested multiple times by the Community as it will allow the playerbase to play as a female, expanding the story possibilities into the Triad Wars Universe.
 Although this is confirmed, A lot of work must be done first, such as voice actors, new animations, playermodel etc. "already on our list of things to do" - Dev team.

- 2. (2-3)[No information so far] Character Modification ->
+ 2. (2-3)[Unconfirmed] Character Modification ->
 Allowing the playerbase to further modify their TW character's body and face.
 Height, weight, muscle definition, facial hair, eyebrow style, scars, eyes, ears etc. This is incredibly important to the game, as it allows players to make their own characer, unique to every other player in the world.
 A Unique character will stand out, allow potential roleplay or storyline